renesas/ruhmi-framework-mcu/scripts/README.md

 ```

 The generated C code under **"build/MCU/compilation/src"** can be incorporated into a e2studio project.
-You can refer to [the runtime API specification](doc/runtime_api.md) to study how to use the output file from RUHMI Framework.
+You can refer to [Guide to the generated C source code](docs/runtime_api.md) to study how to use the output file from RUHMI Framework.